 L.D.
 Collins (Aundrya Richardson) is the oldest of three and she was born and raised in Gainesville, Florida to her parents, Pastor James Richardson and the late Minister Linda Richardson.
-Collins currently resides in Jacksonville where she's a senior at the University of North Florida and is preparing to graduate with a Bachelor of Arts degree in English and a minor in Sociology on April 27, 2018.
+Collins currently resides in Jacksonville and is a recent graduate of the University of North Florida with a Bachelor of Arts degree in English and a minor in Sociology.
 Collins' journey as a writer began when she was just eleven and discovered her passion to write.
 At the time, Collins wasn't the strongest writer there was but she was determined to do what it took to improve as a writer so that she could create a story for others to read.
 The summer after young Collins completed sixth grade, she spent her entire summer vacation working on a series of short stories that she created entitled High School.
 The stories were about four teens in high school trying to stay focused on their studies while dealing with peer pressure.
 By the end of that summer, Collins had over 250 pages worth of stories that she spent time writing and by the time she finished middle school, she knew that she wanted to expand her initial story and take it to a place where a short story approach would no longer suffice.